Gloaming02/Web-Database-Application-For-Baseball/README.md

 PS:

 1. At the top left of the page, left of the MLB picture, you can select your favorite team or switch to display the standings.
-2. CSV Files in dataFile and data.py should be in same directory (suggestion: 1.cd dataFile 2. cp *.csv ..)
+2. CSV Files in dataFile and data.py should be in same directory
+   Suggestion:

+        1. cd dataFile
+        2. cp *.csv ..